Councillors Legislative Information

 Councillors have regular meetings to make decisions and to discuss local issues.
 Councillors focus on the policy directions of the local government, not the internal day-to-day administration of the local government.
 The role of councillors is to make decisions, which council officers can then implement on their behalf.

 The South Burnett Regional Council has a strong commitment to open, accountable and ethical government.
-The Code of Conduct for Councillors (the code) sets out behaviours and responsibilities for Councillors as required under the Local Government Act 2009.
+The Councillor Code of Conduct Policy (the code) sets out behaviours and responsibilities for Councillors as required under the Local Government Act 2009.

 - transparent and effective processes, and decision-making in the public interest;